Home >

 Prior to the Visit:

-Site visits would be conducted at the request of a department chair, in consultation with the faculty.
+Normally, site visits would be conducted at the request of a department chair, in consultation with the faculty.
+The chair will be sent more detailed expectations tied to site visits found in the document, "APA CSW Site Visit Program: Site Visit Process and Expectations."
+Once the chair has agreed to the process and expectations outlined in this document, the site visit will proceed.
 These visits will be tailored to the needs of the department.
 Once a date is agreed upon, a team normally comprised of three philosophers, including at least two women, will be assembled.
+To request a site visit, the Chair of a Department should send an email to the Director of the Site Visit Program requesting a visit, a proposed time frame for the visit, and the reasons for the visit.

 The chair will prepare a report providing information about the department, which can include: the undergraduate and graduate curriculum with sample syllabi, demographic data for undergraduate classes, majors, graduate student admissions and placement, faculty appointments, the most recent Visiting Committee report (where applicable), etc. In addition, faculty/students/employees will be asked to complete a confidential survey, for the team's use only.